Plumsail/forms-docs/source/designer/form-sets.rst

             });
     }

-Redirect to a certain form set if 'Status' field equals 'Solved':
+Redirect to a certain Form Set if 'Status' field equals 'Solved':

 .. code-block:: javascript